-A residential subdivision meant to encourage the preservation of environmentally sensitive areas and/or high-value agricultural land by clustering lots and dedicating buildable land area to undivided, permanently protected open space or agricultural use.
+A residential subdivision meant to encourage the preservation of environmentally sensitive areas and/or high-value agricultural land by allowing for smaller lot sizes in exchange for clustering lots and dedicating buildable land area to undivided, permanently protected open space or agricultural use.
 Also referred to as a cluster subdivision.
-In Wyoming, the portion of the land reserved for open space must be designated as such for 65 years or more. (www.uwyo.edu/toolkit/overviewregulations/overview-history.html)
+In Wyoming, the portion of the land reserved for open space must be designated as such for 65 years or more. (www.uwyo.edu/ toolkit/overview-regulations/ overview-history.html)

-(See conservation subdivision examples, page 45.)
+(See conservation subdivision examples, page 46)